What Kind of Questions Do You Ask a Narcissist in Child Custody? Good Divorce Deposition Questions For Battle!

 The situation becomes especially complex when one parent exhibits traits of narcissistic personality disorder.

-Understanding how to effectively navigate these murky waters is imperative – focusing particularly on the deposition process.
+Understanding how to effectively navigate these murky waters is imperative – focusing particularly on the deposition process in a child custody case.

 Couple in a deposition during a divorce in a lawyer's office.